contractautomataproject/ContractAutomataLib/README.md

 At the actual stage, it has been mainly used by the authors for developing the theory regarding FMCA, and the earlier formalisms MSCA and CA.

 We are working  on improving its usability for potential users and we are searching for developers helping on this topic.
+Also, the code should be reorganised and cleaned, the current version is a result of quick incremental patches over the years.

 FMCAT features both a GUI (based on mxGraph) and a command line interface (deprecated).